zakmoCA/Book-Exchange-API/README.md

 ## **R9	Discuss the database relations to be implemented in your application**

+My application will primarily involve the management of a book sharing system.
+Users will be adding, deleting, editing, requesting and providing books.
+Users will therefore be interacting with books they own, as well as be requesting books owned by others.
+Transactions, which encapsulate these interactions, will need to reference both the requester and provider of books.

+My database relationships therefore can be established as follows:

+- **Users** are tied to books in a *one-to-many* relationship (one user can own multiple books)
+- **Locations** and users in a *one-to-many* relationship (one location can have multiple users)
+- Although the **Transaction** model is managing what can be considered to a many to many relationship between the User and Book models, each of the actual ‘transactions’ involve two users and two books, technically forming a series of *one-to-one* relationships
+  - A single user can request multiple books, and a single book can be requested multiple times by multiple users
+  - Each transaction (row) in the transaction table is a one to one relationship however, one specific user requesting one specific book

+I thought about modelling the ‘transaction’ more holistically, by also modelling a ‘complete’ transaction, as opposed to considering both the ‘requesting’ and ‘providing’ of books by users as transactions.
+My current design does not capture the full exchange process within a single transaction, which could be a potential downside if the scope of my application ever expanded as such that having an entire exchange encapsulated would be important.
+However, I went with my ‘requester’ and ‘provider’ transaction model for several reasons:

+- **Simplicity:** Each transaction is tied to a single user and a single book.
+This is straightforward and makes it easy to add new transactions, look up requests by a user or requests for a book.
+- **Clarity of state:** A transaction clearly represents a state in the system.
+It's either a request or a provision.
+This makes it easy to query the system's state, for example, to find all ‘outstanding requests’.
+- **Flexibility for Users:** By treating requests and provisions as separate transactions, my design gives users flexibility to manage their interactions.
+A user could decide to withdraw a request before it is fulfilled, or decide not to fulfil a request, without affecting other parts of the system.
+- **Scalability:** The simplicity of the model allows it to easily accommodate growth in the number of users, books, and transactions.
+Each new transaction is just a new row in the database, regardless of the number of users or books.

 ## **R10	Describe the way tasks are allocated and tracked in your project**